yankodimitrov/Meerkat-Swift-Signals/README.md

 ```
 ####2.
 Observe the signal property

-The <code>NameObserver</code> class accepts an implementation of the <code>NameHolder</code> protocol in its initializer and adds itself as an observer to the <code>nameDidChange</code> signal.
+The <code>NameObserver</code> class accepts a realization of the <code>NameHolder</code> protocol in its initializer and adds itself as an observer to the <code>nameDidChange</code> signal.
 Upon deinitialization it removes itself from the list with observers:

 ```swift
 class NameObserver {